adkelley/sample_atlas/README.md

 ## Installation
 Sample Atlas uses MongoDB for storing user login information.
-Therefore, you should create a .env file in your sample_atlas root directory and add the following lines to this file
+Therefore, you should create a .env file in your sample_atlas root directory and add the following lines:
 ```
 SECRET=somesecret
 DEV_MONGODB='your local mongodb uri'  //Example: DEV_MONGODB='3000'